 Leptospirosis is an infectious disease of humans and animals that is caused by pathogenic spirochetes of the genus Leptospira (see the image below).
-It is considered the most common zoonosis in the world.
+It is considered the most common zoonosis in the world and is associated with rodents in settings of poor sanitation, agricultural occupations, and increasingly "adventure" sports or races involving fresh water, mud, or soil exposure.

 A scanning electron micrograph depicting Leptospira atop a 0.1-µm polycarbonate filter.
 (This image is in the public domain and thus free of any copyr....